Synchro/laravel-violations/README.md

 ### Forwarding
 For each reporting endpoint you define in the config file, you can provide a URL of an external service such as [report-uri.com](https://report-uri.com).
 These forwarded reports are sent by dispatching a queued job called `\Synchro\Violation\Jobs\ForwardReport` that will send the report to the configured endpoint.
 There is also a global on/off switch for forwarding in the `VIOLATIONS_FORWARD_ENABLED` env variable.

+If database storage is not enabled, the report will be queued for forwarding, but if forwarding fails, the report will be discarded.
+If storage is enabled, the package will attempt to forward the report up to three times, but if all attempts fail, the report will still be available in the database.
+You can override the retry limit in your config in the `violations.max_forward_attempts` property, or the `VIOLATIONS_MAX_FORWARD_ATTEMPTS` env variable.

+The package configures a kernel task to retry forwarding failed reports every hour using an artisan command called `violations:queue`.

 ## Privacy concerns

 While CSP and NEL reports are generally benign in content, they represent a privacy leak if you point them at a third-party aggregation service.
 Because reports are sent directly from the client's browser to the reporting service, it reveals the fact that someone is visiting your site, their IP, and their user-agent string, to the third-party site.
 Such leakage is flagged by [the Webbkoll privacy scanner](https://webbkoll.5july.net) for exactly this reason.

 When forwarding/proxying reports through this package to a reporting service, all reports will appear to originate from your server's IP addresses, not your clients' browsers.
 This means that things like geoIP country mapping will no longer be useful.
 It does, however, preserve user-agent strings, letting you spot issues relating to specific browser platforms and versions.

 Another reason to proxy client-side reports is if your site is on a private network that has no external internet access.
-In that case you need to store the reports locally, or forward them via a proxy service, or you won't see the reports at all.
+In that case you need to store the reports locally, or forward them via a proxy service (such as this package provides), or you won't see the reports at all.

 ## Testing